amishagupta18/Airline_Database_Management/README.md

 - Once you have pgAdmin4 opened, create a server, give it a name PostgreSQL (version), and then in connections tab link it with the 'localhost' in the host name option.
 - Now you would have your local machine set up, next we will go about importing the files for the database.

-First, start by downloading the [AirlineDatabase.tar](https://github.com/amishagupta18/Airline_Database_Management) file from the main branch to your local computer and the in your pgAdmin:
+First, start by downloading the [AirlineDatabase.tar](https://github.com/amishagupta18/Airline_Database_Management) file from the main branch to your local computer and then retore to your pgAdmin:

 - Right click on your server, from the dropdown menu select Create and then database.
 - After putting in the desired name of your database and saving it, right click on that database and select Restore, and upload this downloaded tar file** and under file type: select Tar and press save.